cstorm125/getting_final/README.md

 # Overview

 The *tidy* dataset is summarized from the [Human Activity Recognition Using Smartphones (HAR) Dataset](www.smartlab.ws).
 It contains the following files.
+It is part of the Coursera Data Science Specialization's [Getting and Cleaning Data](https://www.coursera.org/account/accomplishments/records/B8Z4ERJDYNDW) Final Project.

 # CodeBook.md